geeklog/spider.cli/README.md

 ## Cache

 - `-c <cachePath>` Specify a cachePath (or simply `-c`) to enable the cache functionality, if cachePath is not provided, default to the `os.tmpdir() + hierachy(url)`.
+> Note: When using cache with `spider save`, `spdier.cli` can detect if the file is saved and avoid redownload. if the file is an image, it can detect whether the image is corrupted and make a redownload.

 - `-e <expireTime>` Specify the cache expire time in seconds, default is 1 day , which is 864000 second.